 Host: Yes.
 True.

 Lamar: So, those things are things that we can do a better job of controlling.
 As I started up, you know, kind of podcast, I mentioned my personal situation where I was that person.
-I have high blood pressure, I have the risk of diabetes.
+I have high blood pressure, I have a risk of diabetes.
 So, I transform my life and got myself in a situation where I am no longer in that high-risk state because I no longer have high blood pressure because I’ve got my nutritional points.
 So my blood pressure is outstanding, my cholesterol levels are outstanding and my heart health is in a good situation.
-So, what we can do to work today should truly focus on getting healthy, building a better lifestyle for the cells on a daily basis focusing on eating quality nutritional foods and make sure you have, you know, your blood pressure is stabilized and you’re focusing on your heart health.
+So, what we can do to work today should truly focus on getting healthy, building a better lifestyle for the cells daily focusing on eating quality nutritional foods, and make sure you have, you know, your blood pressure is stabilized and you’re focusing on your heart health.
 You're focusing on staying active, keeping the blood flowing.
 And these are all things that we can do, you know, as a world to really get ourselves in a situation to be more healthy.
 You know, eating healthier, you know, dropping as an example, right?
 You know, you can drop your blood pressure a few points by simply losing a couple of pounds.

 Lamar: Oh, yes.
-As an example, every pound that you lose you have the potential to lower your blood pressure 2 or 3 points alone just by dropping, you know, a pound of body weight.
+As an example, every pound that you lose you have the potential to lower your blood pressure by 2 or 3 points alone just by dropping, you know, a pound of body weight.
 So, as things like that, that we can do to get us kind of out of that, you know, high-risk zone.
 You know, better blood pressure, heart health, increasing our blood health.
 These are things that we should be focusing on to really become a healthier community, a healthier world altogether.